Guy D'Artois: Biography

 Lionel Guy (generally known by his second name) d'Artois was born in Richmond, Quebec in 1917.
 He joined the Militia (part-time army reserves) in 1934, at the age of 16.
 In 1936, he became a student at the Université de Montréal, but dropped his studies in 1939, to enlist as private.

 He later joined the First Special Service Force and in 1942 he was commissioned.
 He served as an instructor in savate, and in August 1943 took part in "Operation Cottage", the reoccupation of the island of Kiska in the Aleutians.

 In 1943 he volunteered for SOE, one of several French-Canadians attached to F section.
 On the night of 23/24 May he left England and parachuted into the department of the Saone et Loire, France, under the codename "Dieudonné".
+He arrived in France as a member of the DITCHER network headed by Albert Browne-Bartroli.
 He organized, armed and operated with units of the Free French Forces.
 His service in France during the invasion period were recognised by the award of the Distinguished Service Order (DSO) from Britain and the Croix de Guerre from France.

 After the war, he was promoted to major and made commanding officer of the new Canadian Special Air Service Company.
 In 1947 there was an unusual episode in which he was tasked with the rescue of a severely injured missionary from a remote district in the Far North.
 The mission took seven weeks altogether (which suggests that Canon J.H.
 Turner was himself a pretty tough character!), and resulted in d'Artois being decorated with the George Medal (GM) alongside flying officer Robert Race.

 He served with the Commonwealth occupation forces in Japan, and then did an operational tour with 1st Bn., Royal 22^{e} Régiment, the "Van Doos", during the Korean War.